jacebenson/cedar/docs/docs/background-jobs.md

 ## Creating Your Own Adapter

-We'd love the community to contribute adapters for Redwood Jobs!
+We'd love the community to contribute adapters for Cedar Jobs!
 Take a look at the source for `BaseAdapter` for what's absolutely required, and then the source for `PrismaAdapter` to see a concrete implementation.

 The general gist of the required functions: